udexon/Phoshell/README.md

 ====

+:: add number for psragraph first. can start using number as refernce to reorganize texts before deciding section subjects.

-We do not know what we do not know.
+5. We do not know what we do not know.
 When someone tells us something we do not know, half the time we reject it.

 Stack machine shell ("smashlet" or "shellet") is such a blind spot amongst programmers.
 Each and every word in the phrase "stack machine shell" is such fundamental concept that no one will think twice about it.
 But when chained together, the top Google search result is actually a Reddit post linked to another old repository by this GitHub user (udexon) &mdash; which means we have suceeded in defining this term.